LukeForeverYoung/QRNet/README.md

 ```
 You can also set the ```--bert_model``` to ```bert-base-uncased``` to download bert checkpoints online or put ```bert-base-uncased``` into ```checkpoints/``` manually.

 To train our model on refcoco/refcoco+/refcocog datasets, you need checkpoints trained on MSCOCO that the overlapping images of test set are excluded.
 We provide pretrained checkpoints on [Google Drive](https://drive.google.com/drive/folders/1GTi32iEfsJdYNtcHCUQIbhMdL5YFByVF?usp=sharing).
-For referit/flickr datasets, you can simply put the pretrained checkpoint from [Swin-Transformer](https://github.com/SwinTransformer/Swin-Transformer-Object-Detection).
+For referit/flickr datasets, you can simply use the pretrained checkpoint from [Swin-Transformer](https://github.com/SwinTransformer/Swin-Transformer-Object-Detection).

 ## Training and Evaluation